Phantom-Circuit/ScreenViewLive/README.md

 ### Client
 - Download and extract the ScreenLiveViewClient.zip
 - Open sever.txt and change the IP address to the server which will be accepting the screenshots
-- Run ScreenLiveViewClient.exe
+- Run client.exe
-Note: The client window runs in the background.
+/nNote: The client window runs in the background.
 I you would like to see output from the client executable for torubleshooting purposes run "cmd.exe ScreenLiveViewClient.exe"

 The client is now running in the background.